USAAF unit identification aircraft markings: Eighth Air Force tail markings

-The first Eighth Air Force aircraft to receive unit markings were the Spitfires of the 4th and 31st Fighter Groups training with RAF Fighter Command in September 1942.
+The first Eighth Air Force aircraft to receive unit markings were the Supermarine Spitfires of the 4th and 31st Fighter Groups training with RAF Fighter Command in September 1942.
 The markings were two-letter fuselage squadron codes located on one side of the national insignia and a single letter aircraft code on the other side.
 However sixteen squadrons of B-17s of the new VIII Bomber Command, beginning in December 1942, also received this identification system, which continued in the spring and summer of 1943 when VIII Bomber Command quadrupled in size.

 However the size of the Allied air forces began to exhaust possible two-letter combinations, and made difficult the timely assembly of heavy bomber tactical formations.
 In June 1943 VIII Bomber Command introduced the use of a geometric symbol painted on either side of a bomber's vertical fin to denote a bombardment wing (later division) identification marking.
 These devices were white in color and 80 inches wide.
-A triangle denoted the B-17 1st Bombardment Wing (later 1st Air Division), a circle the B-24 2nd Bombardment Wing, and a square the B-17 4th Bombardment Wing (later 3rd Air Division).
-The B-26 medium bombers of the 3rd Bombardment Wing did not use this scheme.
+A triangle denoted the Boeing B-17 Flying Fortress 1st Bombardment Wing (later 1st Air Division), a circle the Consolidated B-24 Liberator 2nd Bombardment Wing, and a square the B-17 4th Bombardment Wing (later 3rd Air Division).
+The Martin B-26 Marauder medium bombers of the 3rd Bombardment Wing did not use this scheme.